N3v1/N3v1/README.md

 ### Design and Development

 Hi, I'm Nevio from Germany, and I do Graphic Design and Development in my free time.
 I really enjoy learning new languages and frameworks.
 I also like wireframing, UI, UX, and design in general.
+I'm currently working at my code editor IDE "CodeMaster" and on my converter app "QuickConvert".

 ## Hobbies